 You should call your doctor if your child:

 - does not sound better after moist air treatment or going outdoors

 - has a very fast or racing heartbeat

 Making the Diagnosis

 If your child has the typical signs and symptoms of croup, your doctor will make a diagnosis after listening to the chest with a stethoscope.
-Occasionally an X-ray may need to be taken to help make the diagnosis.
+X-ray testing of the neck and chest may need to be taken to help make the diagnosis.